duxklr/DHCPACK-Logger-and-Infoblox-Lease-Updater/README.md

 ## Overview

-Infoblox comes with a captive for doing authenticated DCHP, but lacks one very important feature.
+Infoblox comes with a captive portal for doing authenticated DCHP, but lacks one very important feature.
 It does NOT have the ability to remove devices from the database after they have been inactive for a set amount of time.
 This script attempts to solve that problem by processing the Infoblox DHCP log file, extracting each unique DHCP OFFER, and updating the corresponding MAC filter entry with an updated expiration date based on a user defined configuration.

 This project contains a number of Python scripts that are used to perform the following functions: